-To send flowers in memory of Richard G. Hutchinson PhD, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Richard G. Hutchinson PhD, please visit our Heartfelt Sympathies Store.

 Richard was born on May 7, 1927 in Malone, the son of the late George and Elisabeth (Smith) Hutchinson and grew up in North Lawrence.
 He graduated from Olean High School and achieved his Bachelor of Science from Mansfield State University in Pennsylvania.
 He later attended Vanderbilt University, where he achieved his Master of Arts in History and was awarded his Doctor of Education at Penn State University with scholarships at Santa Clara and San Jose Universities in California and the University of Buffalo.
 He was also one of 25 US teachers to be awarded by the US Department of Education for a semester of study in India where he learned Indian customs, villages, and was able to interview Prime Minister Indira Gandhi.
 In addition, he proudly served his country in the United States Navy during World War II, having served on the aircraft carrier USS Princeton.